Amy Richlin: Published works

-The dude who first set out to go on the road of love without no dough, / this guy had to go through way more shit than all them Labors of Hercules."
+The dude who first set out to go on the road of love without no dough, / this guy had to go through way more shit than all them Labours of Hercules."

 Her translation of Plautus' Rudens was adapted in a play Tug of War performed at the Getty Villa in 2007.

 Richlin also engaged on a long-term project on the amatory letters of the young Marcus Aurelius and his teacher, Cornelius Fronto, with Marcus Aurelius in Love published in 2007.